Have a question or just want to learn more? We're here to help.

-Planning an air strike.
-Charting the best course for a deployed ship.
-Identifying currents that affect a submarine underway.
-Whatever the scenario, meteorology and oceanography are factors that inevitably come into play.
-And Officers in this field help lead efforts to ensure safe and successful operations as they:
+Planning an air strike, charting the best course for a deployed ship or identifying currents that affect a submarine underway - whatever the scenario, meteorology and oceanography are factors that inevitably come into play.
+Officers in this field help lead efforts to ensure safe and successful operations as they:

-Whether operating in the air, at sea or below it, Navy equipment, people and decision making all rely on the technical and tactical advice of Navy Meteorology and Oceanography (METOC) Officers.
+Whether operating in the air, at sea or underwater, Navy equipment, people and decision-making all rely on the technical and tactical advice of Navy Meteorology and Oceanography (METOC) Officers.
 They apply expertise in all facets of oceanography, meteorology, hydrography, and precise time and astronomy as they:

 Serving part-time as a Reservist, your duties will be carried out during your scheduled drilling and training periods.
 During monthly drilling, Meteorology and Oceanography Officers in the Navy Reserve typically work at a location close to their homes.

 For Annual Training, they may serve anywhere in the world, whether on ships or at facilities on land, both home and abroad.

 Take a moment to learn more about the general roles and responsibilities of Reservists.